blm849/networkcontainertesting/README.md

 1. Enter: node app.js
 2. In your browser, enter: http://localhost:8080
-3. In your browser, enter: http://localhost:8080/hello
+3. In your browser, enter: http://localhost:8080/hello (Note: this no longer works)
 4. In your browser, enter: http://localhost:8080/random
-5. From the window you entered node app.js, enter: ctrl+```
+5. From the window you entered node app.js, enter: ctrl+``` or ctrl+c

 ### To test it in a Docker container